jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 requirements
 *********************************************************************************

-I open a terminal_ to make sure the `tree program`_ is installed by typing this
+I type this in a terminal_ to make sure the `tree program`_ is installed

 .. code-block:: python
   :emphasize-lines: 1